Sustainability is an important key to the future of the world. Join us!

 - Recommendations for protecting structure from pests.

-Aquaponics University (AU) offers an easy-to-understand home-study course that teaches individuals how to grow chemical-free food and fish in a closed-loop system.
+Aquaponics University (AU) offers an easy-to-understand home-study ONLINE aquponics course that teaches individuals how to assemble and operate a closed-loop aquaponics system.

 Aquaponics University (AU) offers our own Portable Farms® Aquaponics System Course© that teaches individuals how to grow chemical-free food and fish in a closed-loop system.